vaishnavi070306-commits/technical-article-marvel/README.md

 - High equipment and maintenance costs
 - Need for trained professionals
-- Privacy a- nd security of brain data
+- Privacy and security of brain data
 - Ethical questions around consent and misuse

 Addressing these challenges is essential for responsible adoption.